Discover Rio: The Most Beautiful Beaches & Amazing Views

 Top Beach Clubs & Rooftop Bars

 After a day on the sand, you can head to Rio’s chic beach clubs and rooftop bars.
 These venues blend ocean views, great food, as well as relaxed music.
-So, they offer a perfect way to enjoy the sunset and evening atmosphere here.
+So, they offer a perfect way to enjoy the sunset and evening scene here.

 Clássico Beach Club Ipanema – Located along Ipanema Beach, Clássico Beach Club is known for its upscale beach setting and lively vibe.
 Guests enjoy fresh seafood, craft cocktails, and live DJs while relaxing just steps from the ocean.
 The club also offers premium beach service with loungers and umbrellas.